 Passing this bill is crucial in addressing the disparities that exist in our education system.
 For reference, due to a culture of excessive monitoring and discipline against Black and Indigenous People of Color (BIPOC) youth, over twelve percent of Black students and Indigenous students were suspended or expelled during the 2018-2019 school year.
 Comparatively, only six percent of white students were met with this level of discipline.
 Moreover, Black students accounted for 46.1% of all the major discipline incidents reported, including expulsions and out-of-school suspensions in PPS middle schools, while white students made up 5.2%.
 Disciplinary actions can have a ripple effect on other aspects of students' lives, such as their likelihood of dropping out of school, or worse.
-Statistics bear that out: the high school dropout rate for Black students between 2017 and 2018 was 5.9%, but only 3.3% for white students.
+Statistics bear that out: the high school dropout rate for Black students between 2017 and 2018 was 5.9%, but only 3.3% for white students."
 Because Black youth are being punished at disproportionately higher rates, this leads to lower graduation rates and an increased exposure to the juvenile justice system, which can have a lasting detrimental impact on the future success of these students.
 Black youth are at risk of negative interactions and criminalization at schools.

-To date, there are nearly 13,000 Black students in Oregon who lack an opportunity to share their experiences with the education system in the state.4 By requiring school districts to participate in surveys and convening an advisory committee, we will have a better understanding of the school environment and the experiences of students.
+To date, there are nearly 13,000 Black students in Oregon who lack an opportunity to share their experiences with the education system in the state.
+By requiring school districts to participate in surveys and convening an advisory committee, we will have a better understanding of the school environment and the experiences of students.
 This data will inform our efforts to create policies and practices that support all students, especially those who have been historically underrepresented or underserved.
 If we maintain the status quo, we will only continue to forgo the wealth of knowledge available from our youth, which will further exacerbate the aforementioned racial disparities and racist outcomes in our education system.
+Involving youth, particularly those from historical underrepresented communities, in the policy-making process is critical in addressing the root causes of these disparities.
+This bill will empower youth to have a voice in shaping their own future and the future of their communities.
+By supporting diverse youth leaders, we can ensure that the policies and practices that impact their lives are developed with their perspectives and experiences in mind.